bachelor-group-66-systemf/churf/README.md

 # Thesis

-The branch `thesis` contain the state of the project when the thesis report was submitted.
-(2023-05-15)
+The branch [thesis](https://github.com/bachelor-group-66-systemf/churf/tree/thesis) contain the state of the project when the thesis report was submitted (2023-05-15).

 # Build
 First generate the parser using [BNFC](https://bnfc.digitalgrammars.com/),